 There's so much at stake.

-Higher taxes, lower taxes, energy independence, or eliminating fossil fuels, fracking, coal, and oil.
+Higher taxes, lower taxes, energy independence or eliminating fossil fuels, fracking coal and oil.

-You know, open borders, you know, tearing down the wall, United Sanctuary States of America, or border security.
+You know, open borders, you know, tearing down the wall, United Sanctuary States of America or border security.

-Judges that won't legislate from the bench, judges that believe in the Constitution or activist jurists on the Supreme Court that would make laws via uh judicial fiat.
+Judges that won't legislate from the bench, judges that believe in the Constitution or activist jurists on the Supreme Court that would make laws via judicial fiat.

 All of this is in play.